Cinnabar: Occurrence

 Cinnabar generally occurs as a vein-filling mineral associated with volcanic activity and alkaline hot springs.
 Cinnabar is deposited by epithermal ascending aqueous solutions (those near the surface and not too hot) far removed from their igneous source.
 It is associated with native mercury, stibnite, realgar, pyrite, marcasite, opal, quartz, chalcedony, dolomite, calcite, and barite.

-Cinnabar is found in essentially all mineral extraction localities that yield mercury, notably Almadén (Spain).
-This mine was exploited from Roman times until 1991, being for centuries the most important cinnabar deposit in the world.
-Good cinnabar crystals have also been found there.
-Cinnabar deposits appear in Giza (Egypt); Puerto Princesa (Philippines); Red Devil, Alaska; Murfreesboro, Arkansas; New Almaden Mine in San Jose, California; New Idria, California, the Hastings Mine and St. John's Mine both in Vallejo, California; Terlingua, Texas (United States); Idrija (Slovenia); Moschellandsberg near Obermoschel in the Palatinate; the La Ripa and Levigliani mines at the foot of the Apuan Alps and in Mount Amiata (Tuscany, Italy); Avala (Serbia); Huancavelica (Peru); the province of Guizhou in China and Western Ghats in India where fine crystals have been obtained.
-It has been found in Dominica near its sulfur springs at the southern end of the island along the west coast.
+Cinnabar is found in essentially all mineral extraction localities that yield mercury, most notably Almadén (Spain).
+This mine was exploited from Roman times until 2001, being for centuries the most important cinnabar deposit in the world; good cinnabar crystals have been found there.
+Other cinnabar deposits appear in Giza (Egypt); Puerto Princesa (Philippines); Red Devil, Alaska; Murfreesboro, Arkansas; the New Almaden Mine in San Jose, the Hastings and St. John's Mines in Vallejo, as well as the general area of New Idria, all in California; Terlingua, Texas (United States); Idrija (Slovenia); Moschellandsberg near Obermoschel in the Palatinate (Germany); the La Ripa and Levigliani mines at the foot of the Apuan Alps and in Mount Amiata, both in Tuscany (Italy); Avala (Serbia); Huancavelica (Peru); the province of Guizhou (China); and Western Ghats (India), where fine crystals have been obtained.
+It has also been found in Dominica near its sulfur springs at the southern end of the island along the west coast.

 Specimen composed of pure cinnabar, with the surface covered in crystals.
 Being an old specimen, they are partially darkened due to exposure to light.
 Almadén Mine, (Ciudad Real), Spain.
 Largest dimension, 6 cm.

 Cinnabar is still being deposited, such as from the hot waters of Sulphur Bank Mine in California and Steamboat Springs, Nevada (United States).